Get your coin. Make rent.

 - Name and a quick snippet of description are located on front and back.

 - Tendencies are the iconic behaviours that the audience comes to expect from your character.
 They’re the iconic “Phoebe being Phoebe” moments.
-They’re useful as little roleplaying suggestions.
+They’re useful little roleplaying suggestions.

 - The Classic Question is the final section of the card.
 This is the eternal back-and-forth tension at the heart of who the character is, and it’s what keeps their story interesting from episode to episode.
-Answering the question—for today, at least—is how you unlock a character’s Coin, a key mechanic that drives the plot forward.
+Answering the question—for today, at least—is how you unlock a character’s coin, a key mechanic that drives the plot forward.

+Once people have had 3-4 minutes to browse the roommate cards, ask everyone to choose one to play for the episode.
 Once everyone has chosen their character, go around and introduce yourselves!
 Read off the details on the card and get a feel for the ensemble.

 Choose an Episode